ashking7loe/capstone/README.md

 capestonewa.R contains stastical modelling in R

-SVMprediction.ipynb contains SVM prediction for Pass Type in Pyton
+SVMprediction.ipynb is a Jupyter Notebook containing SVM prediction for Pass Type in Pyton